Listen to Christina Wodtke’s “Business-Centered Design” talk at IA Summit 2009

 It’s critical to know what your business model is.
 Without this information, you have no idea which actions of the user are valuable and which are not.
 And without knowing that, you are as likely to spend hours working on an aspect of the website that delivers no value as one that does.
 This is not usually a fatal mistake in a large corporation, but in a start-up it can literally kill the company.

-In this talk, Christina Wodtke, founder of Boxes and Arrows and product developer at LinkedIn, walks through the most common business models, the desired user behavior that supports them, and how those business models affect the architecture of the website including features and functionality.
+In this talk, Christina Wodtke, founder of Boxes and Arrows and product developer at LinkedIn, walks through the most common business-centered models, the desired user behavior that supports them, and how those business models affect the architecture of the website including features and functionality.

 This session was recorded on the second day of the IA Summit 2009.
 Download all sessions individually here, or get them all with the Boxes and Arrows iTunes feed.